-The 16th Annual Firearms Law Seminar will be held on Friday, May 3, 2013.
-The gold standard in firearms law classes, this day-long seminar provides instruction for practicing attorneys who represent firearms owners, licensed dealers and gunsmiths, attorneys wishing to expand their practice to such clients, and others having an interest in Second Amendment law.
-The nationally-renowned faculty will include prominent trial attorney George Parnham; Charles Cotton, range law expert and NRA Board Member; Dr. Theodore Bromund of The Heritage Foundation; subject matter expert attorneys Steven Dulan and David Goldman, Robert Dowlut, NRA General Counsel and Texas Supreme Court Justice Nathan L. Hecht.
-The special luncheon speaker will be the Honorable J. Kenneth Blackwell, best-selling author and NRA Board Member.
+The 18th Annual Firearms Law Seminar will be held on Friday, April 10, 2015.
+The gold standard in firearms law classes, this day-long seminar provides instruction for practicing attorneys who represent firearms owners, licensed dealers, and gunsmiths, attorneys wishing to expand their practice to such clients, and others having an interest in Second Amendment law.

-Tuition for practicing attorneys is $245 if registered by April 19, 2013 and $295 thereafter.
-Tuition for other attendees is $150 if registered by April 19, 2013 and $175 thereafter.
+Registration for attorneys is $295.00.
+The fee for non-attorneys is $175.00.
 The fee for active duty military and police officers is $75.
 Tuition includes the full-day course, a set of study materials, continental breakfast, luncheon, and post-course reception.
 Pricing is available for half-day attendance and luncheon-only attendance.
-CLE credits are available, including credits in Ethics.
+CLE credits are available.

-For more information, please visit the Seminar website at www.nrafoundation.org/lawseminar or call 1-877-NRF-LAWS.
+For more information and to register, please visit the Seminar website at www.nrafoundation.org/lawseminar or call 1-877-NRF-LAWS.